 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Our graduates have progressed to working in large mobile and satellite companies including British Telecom, EE, 3, Huawei, Samsung, Vodafone and Telefonica.
+Our graduates are in demand in the telecommunications sector, and have progressed to working in large mobile and satellite companies, including British Telecom, EE, 3, Huawei, Samsung, O2, Vodafone and Telefonica.

 Academic year structure

 If you’re studying this course full-time, you’ll study eight modules across the year – four in each semester.
 During the first semester, you’ll also apply for and agree on a project with an academic supervisor and begin initial work on the project, before working on it full-time after the end of the second semester.
 From that point, you’ll have approximately two and a half months to complete the work and write up your dissertation.

 You can also study this course part-time, taking between two and five years.
 The length depends on how many modules you study each year.
 You can study between two and six modules each year.
 We recommend part-time students work on their project in their final year of study when all eight modules have either been completed or are near completion.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 Important: In light of the Covid-19 pandemic, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the 2020/21 academic year.
 These changes include the implementation of a hybrid teaching approach.
 View detailed information on the changes.